 Get Some Reviews

 One of the features of Google My Business is user reviews.
-Customers can sign in and leave a review of your business, which can then be read by other prospects.
+Students can sign in and leave a review of your business, which can then be read by other prospects.

 Reviews are key for local SEO, because they provide what’s known as social proof.
 People are far more likely to buy a product or sign up for a service that’s recommended by other people.